tianshengs/tianshengs.github.io/ModelErrorPropagation.md

 #### Elevation/Steepness

-Aster and SRTM data seem to be more consistent at higher elevation and steeper lands than at lower elevation and flat land.
+Aster and SRTM data seem to be more consistent at higher elevation and steeper lands than at lower elevation and flat lands.
 Moreover, there is a lack of sufficent data at extremely flat coastal areas, for example, in Southern Bali.
 However, ASTER seem to give a more detailed, consistent, and comprehensive data at flat regions than SRTM.

 **Steep/High elevation region**
 ![High_elevation_comparison](https://user-images.githubusercontent.com/25497706/66488174-83863b00-ea7b-11e9-825c-1430262f3e60.png)